 - Abide by the course rules and markings.
 No shortcutting, cutting corners, going off trail, etc. Follow the marked course.
 If you accidentally go off course, you must return to the spot where you left the course and continue on from there to have an official finish time.

 - If the race states there is no crew or spectator access, you are responsible to ensure you crew or spectators do not go to that area of the course.
 This is usually a requirement of a race permit and violation of this condition could result in the race not being continued in the future.

-- No dogs allowed on course or at the aid stations.
+- No dogs allowed on course or within 50 feet of the aid stations.
 Well-behaved and leashed dogs are welcome at the start/finish.
 Keep an eye on them as they will be keeping their eyes on the food we’re serving.